aspuru-guzik-group/GA/README.md

 # Augmenting genetic algorithms with deep neural networks for exploring the chemical space
-Thhis repository contains code for the paper: [Augmenting genetic algorithms with deep neural networks for exploring the chemical space][https://arxiv.org/abs/1909.11655]
+This repository contains code for the paper: [Augmenting genetic algorithms with deep neural networks for exploring the chemical space](https://arxiv.org/abs/1909.11655)

 <img align="center" src="./readme_docs/mol_view.gif"/>